lukcic/devops/AWS/SysAdmin/StorageAdvanced.md

 Versioning must be enabled (both).
 Copying is asynchronous.
 Version IDs are replicated.
 Buckets can be in different accounts - must give a proper IAM permissions.
-Only new objects are replicated, to replicate old and failed objects use S3 Batch Replication.
+Only new objects are replicated, to replicate old and failed objects use `S3 Batch Replication`.
 Delete markers can be replicated (optional), deletion with version ID (permanent) are not replicated.
 No replication chaining.

 Enabling: (origin bucket)
-Management - Replication rules - Create
+Management - Replication rules - Create\
 Will ask if replicate existing objects.

+### S3 Batch Operations

+Perform operations at massive amount of existing S3 objects with a simple request:
+* modify object metadata and properties
+* copy objects between buckets
+* replace object tag sets
+* modify ACLs
+* restore objects from Glacier
+* invoke Lambda functions to perform custom action on each object

+A job consist a list of objects, the action to perform and operational parameters.
+S3 Batch Operations manages retries, tracks progress, sends completion notifications, generate reports, etc. S3 Inventory can be used to get object list and use S3 Select to filter your object before passing them to Batch Operations.

+Cost: around $0.25

+Manifest - a way to reference your files in your bucket to tell process which of files should be processed.
+S3 inventory report can be used or simple CSV file wit columns: bucket name, object_key and optionally version_id.

 ### S3 Inventory
 List objects and their metadata - alternative to S3 List API operations.

-Can generate daily or weekly repots in CSV, ORC or Apache Parquet.
+Can generate daily or weekly reports in CSV, ORC or Apache Parquet.
 Data can be queried using AWS Athena, Redshift and other.
 Report can be filtered using S3 select.